lyli888/Level-8-Web-Scraping-Document-Databases/README.md

 # Level-8-Web-Scraping-MongoDB

-NOTE: This is a back-end application that collects data from web pages, stores the information in a database, then updates/publishes to a web page.
-The script will not work without the MongoDB database component-refer to screenshots for project results.
+NOTE: This is a back-end application that collects data from web pages, stores the information in a MongoDB database, & then updates/publishes to a web page.
+Refer to screenshots for project results.

 In this assignment, you will build a back-end web application that scrapes various websites for data related to the Mission to Mars, stores the data in MongoDB, and displays the information in a single HTML page.
 The following outlines what you need to do.